solana-labs/solana/docs/src/developing/deployed-programs/developing-rust.md

 ## Project Dependencies

-At a minimum, Solana Rust programs must pull in the [solana-program](https://crates.io/crates/solana-program) crate.
+At a minimum, Safecoin Rust programs must pull in the [solana-program](https://crates.io/crates/solana-program) crate.

-Solana BPF programs have some [restrictions](#Restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.
+Safecoin BPF programs have some [restrictions](#Restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.

 For example:
 - Crates that require the architecture be a subset of the ones supported by the official toolchain.
 There is no workaround for this unless that crate is forked and BPF added to that those architecture checks.
-- Crates may depend on `rand` which is not supported in Solana's deterministic program environment.
+- Crates may depend on `rand` which is not supported in Safecoin's deterministic program environment.
 To include a `rand` dependent crate refer to [Depending on Rand](#depending-on-rand).
 - Crates may overflow the stack even if the stack overflowing code isn't